 Think your baby is ready to make the 3-to-2 nap transition?
 Learn about when babies drop the third nap and how to tell when your baby is ready to make the transition to two naps.

-I could have been more flexible implementing the Babywise method, but I wanted her to nap in her crib, which meant when she was taking three naps, we were home a lot!
+I could have been more flexible implementing the Babywise method, but I wanted her to nap in her crib, which meant when she was taking three naps a day, we were home a lot!

 So, yes, I was excited to move to a 2-nap schedule.
 We made the transition right around 6 months and it went so smoothly!
 I loved the 2-nap schedule for my 6-month old and found it to be one of the easiest routines to implement!